 A stunning landscape accent tree featuring hot red-orange emerging foliage, cooling by mid spring to tones of yellow and orange, then green in summer with hints of red; excellent fall color; a narrow, upright tree that broadens with maturity

-First Flame® Maple has attractive red-variegated deciduous green foliage with hints of orange which emerges scarlet in spring.
+First Flame® Maple is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
+It has attractive red-variegated green foliage with hints of orange which emerges scarlet in spring.
 The lobed palmate leaves are highly ornamental and turn outstanding shades of orange, brick red and crimson in the fall.
 It produces red samaras from early to mid fall.
-The flowers are not ornamentally significant.
 The rough gray bark and red branches add an interesting dimension to the landscape.

 First Flame® Maple is an open deciduous dwarf tree with a strong central leader and an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.